maclandrol/maclandrol.github.io/_posts/2016-01-09-Tree-manipulation-with-ETE.md

 ### What's ETE ??
 ETE is a python **E**nvironment for **T**ree **E**xploration created by [Jaime Huerta-Cepas](https://github.com/jhcepas).

 It's a framework that assists in the manipulation of any type of hierarchical tree (ie reading, writing, visualisation, annotation, etc).
-The current latest version is [```ete3```](https://github.com/jhcepas/ete).
+The current latest version is [**ete3**](https://github.com/jhcepas/ete).

 ### Installation

-You can install ETE simply by using pip : ```pip install ete3```.
+You can install ETE with pip : ```pip install ete3```.
 Check this link for more details about optional/unmet dependencies : [http://etetoolkit.org/download/](http://etetoolkit.org/download/)

 ### Quick introduction to the API

-A great in-depth tutorial for working with tree data structure in ETE is provided by the author here : [http://etetoolkit.org/docs/latest/tutorial/tutorial_trees.html](http://etetoolkit.org/docs/latest/tutorial/tutorial_trees.html).
+A great in-depth tutorial for working with tree data structure in ETE is provided by the author : [http://etetoolkit.org/docs/latest/tutorial/tutorial_trees.html](http://etetoolkit.org/docs/latest/tutorial/tutorial_trees.html).
 I'm going to make a light introduction to the API here, but I really recommend you to read the official doc!

 Let's take a quick glance at the available tree data structure in ete :